imagej/imagej.github.io/_pages/Troubleshooting.md

 **If setting this value somehow has no effect:** Check for an [environment variable](http://www.computerhope.com/issues/ch000549.htm) called `_JAVA_OPTIONS` or similar, which is overriding the value.
 If the variable exists, change the memory value there, or remove the variable completely.

 **About Java garbage collection:** Java always automatically calls the garbage collector when the heap is getting full [\[1](http://stackoverflow.com/questions/8719071)\].
-While it is possible to manually invoke the garbage collector by clicking ImageJ's [status bar](Status_bar )—or programmatically by calling `run("Collect Garbage")` in a macro or `System.gc()` in a plugin—it will not solve the fundamental problem of Java actually not having a sufficient amount of memory.
+While it is possible to manually invoke the garbage collector by clicking ImageJ's [status bar](Status_bar)—or programmatically by calling `run("Collect Garbage")` in a macro or `System.gc()` in a plugin—it will not solve the fundamental problem of Java actually not having a sufficient amount of memory.
 (The only exception to this is a rare case where Java decides that garbage collection is happening too slowly, in which case you should see the message "GC overhead limit exceeded" [\[2](http://www.petefreitag.com/item/746.cfm)\]).

 NegativeArraySizeException
 --------------------------

 This error usually means that your image planes are larger than the maximum supported size.

-[ImageJ1](ImageJ1 ) only supports image planes with **2 gigapixels** (2^31 = 2147483648 pixels; in case of a square image, the maximum allowed is 46340 x 46340 pixels) or less.
+[ImageJ1](ImageJ1) only supports image planes with **2 gigapixels** (2^31 = 2147483648 pixels; in case of a square image, the maximum allowed is 46340 x 46340 pixels) or less.
 If your data has extremely large image planes—e.g., 50000 x 50000 pixels—you may need to analyze region by region.
-One way to do this is using the "Crop on import" feature of the [Bio-Formats](Bio-Formats ) plugin.
+One way to do this is using the "Crop on import" feature of the [Bio-Formats](Bio-Formats) plugin.

 If you are using Bio-Formats to open a file, however, the size limit is a bit more complicated.
 Instead of using `short[]` as in ImageJ1, Bio-Formats store data in `byte[]` when reading planes.
 If the source image is in 16 bit or in 32 bit (4 bytes, eg. floating point TIFF), the maximum pixel numbers allowed per plane will be 1/2 (1 gigapixels) or 1/4 (0.5 gigapixels), respectively.

-[ImageJ2](ImageJ2 ) supports larger image planes internally, but uses the [ImageJ1](ImageJ1 ) user interface by default, which once again limits visualization to 2 gigapixels.
-The [ImageJ2 team](Contributors ) is working to lift these size restrictions; see {% include github org='imagej ' repo='imagej ' issue='87 ' label='imagej/imagej\#87 ' %}.
+[ImageJ2](ImageJ2) supports larger image planes internally, but uses the [ImageJ1](ImageJ1) user interface by default, which once again limits visualization to 2 gigapixels.
+The [ImageJ2 team](Contributors) is working to lift these size restrictions; see {% include github org='imagej' repo='imagej' issue='87' label='imagej/imagej\#87' %}.

 UnsupportedClassVersionError
 ----------------------------

 Usually, this error takes the form of "Unsupported major.minor version 52.0" or similar, and indicates you are attempting to use a plugin which requires a newer version of Java than you are running.
-For example, you may have enabled an [update site](Update_site ) that requires Java 7, but your ImageJ is using Java 6.
+For example, you may have enabled an [update site](Update_site) that requires Java 7, but your ImageJ is using Java 6.

 Check which version of Java is being used by ImageJ; see [Checking the Java version](#Checking_the_Java_version "wikilink") above.